 For legal and safety reasons the school cannot allow students to ride or bring skateboards or scooters to school.
 Skateboards and/or scooters brought to school will be confiscated.

-SMOKING
+SMOKING/VAPING

-Smoking is not permitted.
+Smoking and/or vaping is not permitted.
 Any student who smokes on the way to school, at school or on the way home from school is: